 In 2018, the South Korean beauty industry was estimated to have a value of more than $13.1 billion.
 The Korean cosmetic industry is more than 10 years ahead of its American, European, and Western counterparts.

 Because taking care of your appearance is such an ingrained part of Korean culture, consumers spend millions every year investing in skincare products, cosmetic items, and dermatological procedures.

 Korean cosmetic companies are constantly researching and developing new products to stay ahead of their competitors.
 The best part about visiting Seoul as a beauty tourist?
 Spas, beauty parlors are abundant.
 Rates are much more competitive here than elsewhere around the world.

 This guide to the best beauty treatments in Seoul is fairly comprehensive.
 Feel free to use the Table of Contents to navigate to the relevant sections.

 This guide is updated regularly to ensure that it covers the hottest spots in town.
-It was last updated on the 27th of June 2020.
+It was last updated in April 2022.
 It covers:

 - The Best Spas in Seoul